-Most jurisdictions more closely resemble the EU model than the US model.
+Most jurisdictions more closely resemble the EC model than the United States model.
 In these jurisdictions, pre-filing consultations are more common (and even encouraged); parties can offer undertakings during the initial stage to resolve competitive concerns; and there is a set period during the second phase for providing additional information and for the agency to reach a decision.
-In Japan, however, the Japanese Federal Trade Commission (JFTC) announced in June 2011 that it would abolish the prior consultation procedure option.
+In Japan, however, the Japan Federal Trade Commission (JFTC) announced in June 2011 that it would abolish the prior consultation procedure option.
 When combined with the inability to 'stop the clock' on the review periods, counsel may find it more challenging in transactions involving multiple filings to avoid the potential for the entry of conflicting remedies or even a prohibition decision at the end of a JFTC review.
-Some jurisdictions, such as Croatia, are still aligning their threshold criteria and process with the EU model.
-There remain some jurisdictions even within the EU that differ procedurally from the EU model.
+Some jurisdictions, such as Croatia, are still aligning their threshold criteria and processes with the EC model.
 For instance, in Austria, the obligation to file can be triggered if only one of the involved undertakings has sales in Austria, as long as both parties satisfy a minimum global turnover and have a sizeable combined turnover in Austria.

 The role of third parties also varies across jurisdictions.
-In some jurisdictions (e.g., Japan) there is no explicit right of intervention by third parties, but the authorities can choose to allow it on a case-by-case basis.
-In contrast, in South Africa, registered trade unions or representatives of employees are to be provided with a redacted copy of the merger notification from the outset and have the right to participate in merger hearings before the Competition Tribunal: the Tribunal will typically also permit other third parties to participate.
+In some jurisdictions (e.g., Japan), there is no explicit right of intervention by third parties, but the authorities can choose to allow it on a case-by-case basis.
+In contrast, in South Africa, registered trade unions or representatives of employees must be provided with a redacted copy of the merger notification from the outset and have the right to participate in merger hearings before the Competition Tribunal: the Tribunal will typically also permit other third parties to participate.
 Bulgaria has announced a process by which transaction parties even consent to disclosure of their confidential information to third parties.
-In some jurisdictions (e.g., Australia, the EU and Germany), third parties may file an objection to a clearance decision.
-In some jurisdictions (including Canada, the EU and the US), third parties (e.g., competitors) are required to provide information and data if requested by the antitrust authority.
-In Israel, a third party that did not comply with such a request was recently fined by the Authority.
+In some jurisdictions (e.g., Australia, the EC and Germany), third parties may file an objection to a clearance decision.
+In some jurisdictions (including Canada, the EC and the United States), third parties (e.g., competitors) are required to provide information and data if requested by the antitrust authority.
+In Israel, a third party that did not comply with such a request was recently fined by the authority.

 In almost all jurisdictions, once the authority approves the transaction, it cannot later challenge the transaction's legality.
-The US is one significant outlier with no bar for subsequent challenge, even decades following the closing, if the transaction is later believed to have substantially lessened competition.
-Canada, in contrast, provides a more limited time period of one year for challenging a notified transaction (see the recent CSC/ Complete transaction).
-Norway is a bit unusual, in that the Authority has the ability to mandate notification of a transaction for a period of up to three months following the transaction's consummation.
+The United States is one significant outlier with no bar for subsequent challenge, even decades following the closing, if the transaction is later believed to have substantially lessened competition.
+Canada, in contrast, provides a more limited time period of one year for challenging a notified transaction (see the recent CSC/Complete transaction).
+Norway is a bit unusual, where the authority has the ability to mandate notification of a transaction for a period of up to three months following the transaction's consummation.
+In 'voluntary' jurisdictions, such as Australia and Singapore, the competition agency can investigate and challenge unnotified transactions.